 EU --> PU[Political<br/>Union]

 The defining test is what is added at each step.
-The FTA frees intra-bloc goods; the Customs Union adds a common external tariff; the Common Market adds factor mobility; the Economic Union adds policy coordination; the Political Union adds institutional unification.
+FTA frees intra-bloc goods.
+Customs Union adds a common external tariff.
+Common Market adds factor mobility.
+Economic Union adds policy coordination.
+Political Union adds institutional unification.

-Jacob Viner’s classic 1950 analysis distinguishes two opposing effects of preferential integration on welfare (viner1950?).
+Jacob Viner’s classic The Customs Union Issue (1950) introduced the two opposing welfare effects of preferential integration:

 Effect What happens Welfare implication